On Music Discovery

 Dedicated listening time seems to have decreased as time has gone on which makes sense.
 If we look at a timeline of recorded music being one of the oldest forms of media and something virtual reality or mobile apps being the newest, then it makes sense that as time progresses media gets more consuming in nature.

 Of course, music shouldn’t ever go away.
 It’s a glue that fits in the cracks of commuting and work.
-Music soundtracks our lives in real-time so it won’t ever go away, but dedicated listening time just becomes more rare as it has to compete with other forms of media in our finite days.
+Music soundtracks our lives in real-time so it won’t ever go away, but dedicated listening time just becomes rarer as it has to compete with other forms of media in our finite days.

 Where it happens currently #